1. The basics

 tmpfs: - /opt/omd/sites/cmk/tmp:uid=1000,gid=1000 |

 For optimal performance, you can use a temporary file system directly in the RAM of the Docker node.
 With this option, you specify the path to this file system.
-If you change the ID of the site this path must also be updated accordingly. |
+If you specify a different name when creating the site, this path must also be updated accordingly. |

 ports: - 8080:5000 - 8000:8000 |